Moe-404/depi-aws-ha-autoscaling-webapp/README.md

 # Depi AWS HA Autoscaling Webapp

-This project demonstrates the deployment of a highly available, autoscaling web application on AWS using Terraform.
+This project demonstrates deploying a highly available autoscaling web application on AWS using Terraform.

 ## Table of Contents
 - [Introduction](#introduction)